Research Experiences for Undergraduates (REU)

 The Research Experiences for Undergraduates (REU) in Brown’s Department of Earth, Environmental and Planetary Sciences is supported by the National Science Foundation through Dynamic Earth in the 21st Century: Undergraduate Research on the Evolution of Earth’s Interior, Surface, and Climate, the Leadership Alliance at Brown University, and LunaSCOPE (Brown’s NASA-supported lunar science research group).

-- What processes drive the history of climate change and what are the likely conditions of Earth’s future climate?
+What processes drive the history of climate change and what are the likely conditions of Earth’s future climate?

 - What are the drivers of air and water quality, and how do they affect local communities?

+The REU Program is open to students from all backgrounds.
 Students from groups historically underrepresented in the sciences are particularly encouraged to apply, including Black, Latinx/Hispanic, American Indian, Alaska Native, and Native Hawaiian students; women; first-generation college students; students with disabilities; and students who have faced financial barriers.
 Our program welcomes students of all sexual orientations, gender identities and expressions, and students from diverse life experiences and academic paths, including veterans.

 We encourage applications from undergraduates with majors across STEM fields, including geoscience/Earth science, environmental science, physics, chemistry, engineering, math, applied math, biology, and computer science.